Solar Fountains — Questions & Answers

 Over the years, we have gotten many calls and emails regarding solar fountains.
-Many people are unfamiliar with how they work, which ones are better, etc... so we decided to compile a list of the most common questions asked to us about solar fountains.
-If you have a question that isn't on the list, please email us or call at 1-888-881-4668 and we will gladly assist you.
+Many people are unfamiliar with how they work, which ones are better, etc… so we decided to compile a list of the most common questions asked to us about solar fountains.
+If you have a question that isn't on the list, please email us or call at 1-888-881-4668 and we'll be happy to help you!

-Solar-on-demand fountains have the ability to operate on solar power or battery power.
+Solar Fountains with Battery Backup: Solar fountains with a battery backup have the ability to operate on solar power or battery power.
 In direct sunlight, the pump will be powered by solar energy and the battery pack will be recharged via that solar energy.
 When direct sunlight isn't an option, you have the option of running the solar fountain via battery power.

 The lifespan of a battery generally lasts between 12-18 months, but with repeated charge and discharge cycles, the battery capacity may reduce.
 You can try to boost charge the battery by leaving the panel in the sun for 2-3 sunny days to allow maximum charge.
 If the boost charge does not help the battery, then you will need to replace it.
 To replace it, open the battery cover on the back of the solar panel and replace the batteries with 4 standard AA size rechargeable batteries.